 - Limited access to proven mental health treatments

 - Shortage of mental health clinical workforce

-- Higher rates of specific mental health disorders such as PTSD and TBI in particular populations, like military veterans
+- Higher rates of specific mental health disorders such as post-traumatic stress disorder and traumatic brain injury in particular populations, like military veterans